RonPieket/BinaryRelations/README.md

 The API
 -------

-The library consists of three C++ header files: OneToOne.h, OneToMany.h, and ManyToMany.h.
+The library is located in the BinaryRelations directory.
+It consists of three C++ header files: OneToOne.h, OneToMany.h, and ManyToMany.h.
 There are no dependencies between these files, so you can `#include` any combination.
 A fourth header file SortedVector.h is used by all other .h files.

 Each binary relation type is a template, with type arguments `LeftType` and `RightType`.
 Both types need to be small, hashable, and immutable.
 I recommend that you only use simple types, such as `int` and `enum`, and possibly `std::string`.

 This is the entire OneToMany API: